 Harvest numbers declined after peaks in 2004 and 2006, but it should be noted the number of harvest reports turned in also declined, despite an increase in the number of trappers.
 Thus, it is unclear if the rapid harvest decline was influenced by the previous peak harvests or reflects a lack of data.
 Data reporting has fluctuated, and better consistency in reporting is a goal.
-Based on the data we do have, the average annual muskrat harvest on the WWMA is 650, and 192 in the State Game Refuge (Figure 14).
+Based on the data we do have, the average annual muskrat harvest on the WWMA is 650, and 192 in the State Game Refuge (Figure 13).

 Mink use a wide variety of aquatic habitats on the WWMA.
 Trapping for mink is mostly incidental with muskrat trapping.
 Beaver are found on almost all of the streams on the WWMA, and in the pools.
-Their construction of dams can result in aquatic habitat for a suite of species, but they can also plug water control structures, and damage dikes and stream habitat for trout.
-See Figure 15 for recent beaver harvest data.
+Their construction of dams can result in aquatic habitat for a suite of species, but they can also plug water control structures and damage dikes.
+See Figure 14 for recent beaver harvest data.